-When you’re ready to start approach your boss, decide on a trial time frame that works for you based on your job and workload (one month, three months, six months, etc.) and ask what they think.
+When you’re ready to start approaching your boss, decide on a trial time frame that works for you based on your job and workload (one month, three months, six months, etc.) and ask what they think.
 Giving your employer an alternative to an all-or-nothing proposition makes it a lot easier for them to say yes.

 Put Your Employer’s Interests First and Be Flexible

-Before introducing the subject of remote work to your boss, you need to be ready to explain how personal benefits – flexible work schedule, work-life balance, less time commuting, a more relaxed job environment etc. – will translate into benefits for your employer.
+Before introducing the subject of remote work to your boss, you need to be ready to explain how personal benefits – flexible work schedule, work-life balance, less time commuting, a more relaxed job environment, etc. – will translate into benefits for your employer.

 Think about the “why” of why you want to go remote, and focus on how your “why” will help the company.
 By digging deep into your motivation for moving to remote work, you’ll also be able to anticipate concerns your employer might have and respond to them proactively.